-The standard protocol followed for the clinically suspected animals is that the whole brain is divided mid-sagittally into equal halves.
-One half is formalin-fixed and processed according to a standard routine protocol, embedded in paraffin, sectioned at 2 to 4 μm and stained with haematoxylin and eosin.
-Immunohistochemical staining for detection of PrPSc is performed on selected sections using a monoclonal anti-PrP antibody (SAF 84, courtesy of J. Grassi, CEA, France).
-From the non-fixed half, tissue from the obex area is analysed for detection of PrPSc by ELISA (HerdChek BSE-Scrapie AG Test, IDEXX or TeSeE® ELISA, Bio-Rad) and subsequently by Western blot (TeSeE® WESTERN BLOT, Bio-Rad) as described by the manufacturer.
+No clinically suspected animals were submitted in 2024.
+The standard protocol to process the clinically suspected animals is that the whole brain is divided mid-sagittally into equal halves.
+From the non-fixed half, tissue from the obex area is analysed for detection of PrPSc by ELISA (HerdChek BSE-Scrapie AG Test, IDEXX) and subsequently by Western blot (TeSeE® WESTERN BLOT, Bio-Rad) as described by the manufacturer.